Gualicho

 Gualicho (named in reference to the gualichu) is an enigmatic genus of theropod dinosaurs.
 The type species is Gualicho shinyae.
 It lived in what is now northern Patagonia, on what was then a South American island continent split off from the supercontinent Gondwana.
-The fossils were found in the Huincul Formation, dating to the late Cenomanian-early Turonian age of the upper Cretaceous Period, around 91 million years ago.
+The fossils were found in the Huincul Formation, dating to the Albian stage of the lower Cretaceous Period, around 106 million years ago.